Work With Rotate Theatre!

 that are important to you at the moment.

-- We are using strategies meant to help us break from capitalist, heteropatriarchal, and colonial expectations of time, production, and value, including an intentionally extended and spacious process.
+- We are using strategies meant to help us break from capitalist, heteropatriarchal, and colonial expectations of time and production, including an intentionally extended and spacious process.

-- We are planning 3 rehearsals per week (most around 3 hours in length) starting in January through the opening in May.
-Some collaborators will be called for nearly all rehearsals (including the stage manager), some will be called fewer days per week, and some will only be called during certain points of the process (including the access coordinator, designers, and musicians).
+- Some collaborators will be called for nearly all rehearsals, some will be called fewer days per week, and some will only be called during certain points of the process (so, for instance, some of the actors could be in another show at some point during the rehearsal process for this show, or could perform in this show even if they have significant outside responsibilities).
+We are planning 3 rehearsals per week (most around 3 hours in length) starting in January through the opening in May.
 Rehearsal dates/times will be based on collaborator availability and preferences and will start no earlier than 9am (likely later) and end no later than 10pm (likely earlier).
 Collaborators will receive their rehearsal schedules well in advance.

 - Designers are asked to provide drafts of pieces by March 15 and finished pieces by April 15.

 - Artists on and off the UW campus are collaborating on this production.

 - We will engage race/gender/size/disability/age-conscious casting in this stylized production.
 We will not ignore these factors, but will think critically about how these factors work in the context of this script, this production, and the group of collaborators as a whole.

 - Design elements will be stylized as they weave period, punk, and the absurd, and prioritize collaborator comfort and time, tour-ability, and non-toxic/repurposed materials.
 Limitations, such as minimal budget and construction staff, will be used as opportunities for creative, simple, effective, low-waste solutions.